 In July of 2012, the Upper Southampton Township Police Department became accredited by the PA Law Enforcement Accreditation Program of the PA Chiefs of Police Association.
 Accreditation assures that the department has policies and procedures which adhere to the current best accepted practices and provides for improved methods of police services for the department, municipality and community.
 The Department completed its on-site assessment by assessors of the Pennsylvania Law Enforcement Accreditation Commission (PLEAC) on June 4 and 5, 2012.
 The unanimous recommendation of certified assessors was approved by PLEAC and on July 11, 2012 and accreditation status was granted to the Upper Southampton Township Police at the PA Chiefs of Police Conference annual banquet in Harrisburg, PA.
-Our agency was again assessed in April of 2015 and was granted re-accredited status on May 15, 2015.
+Every three years accredited agencies are re-accessed to confirm they are following the best accepted practices.
+Our agency was again re-accredited in 2015, 2018 and 2021.

 The accreditation concept and practice is not new.
 For many years, hospitals, universities and other professional fields have undergone accreditation to prove compliance with a set of professional standards.
 The concept of accreditation is a progressive and time-proven way of helping organizations evaluate and improve their overall performance.